Polystichum makinoi

 Polystichum makinoi is a species of fern in the genus Polystichum in the family Dryopteridaceae.

+Distribution

-It is native to Bhutan, China, India, Japan, Nepal, Tibet, North Korea, South Korea, and Myanmar.
+P. makinoi is native to Bhutan, China, India, Japan, Nepal, Tibet, North Korea, South Korea, and Myanmar.

 Description

 Polystichum makinoi is an evergreen fern with triangular, glossy green leaves.
 It can reach up to 60 centimeters in height at maturity.

 Etymology

 Polystichum is derived from Greek and means 'many rows', which is a reference to the arrangement of the sori of ferns in this genus.

 Makinoi is named for Tomitaro Makino (1863-1957), a Japanese botanist who was known as 'the father of Japanese botany'.